Use of acoustic hangers, considerations for a correct selection and benefits

 B.- Installation parameters

-From a technical and from an economic point of view, a correctly selected acoustic hanger can improve the productivity and the acoustic insulation degree.
+From a technical and economic point of view, a correctly selected acoustic hanger can improve productivity and acoustic insulation degree.

 B.1.- Adapting the acoustic hanger to the type of beam